Import Registration Session Instances

 What happens when the import runs?

-- If the session instance does not exist on the registration, the session instance is added with the specified status.
+- If the session instance does not exist on the registration, it is added with the specified status.

-- If the session instance does exist on the registration, the session instance is updated with the specified status.
+- If the session instance does exist on the registration, it is updated with the specified status.

 Was this article helpful?